Zilliqa/scilla-docs/docs/source/intro.rst

 **Separation Between Invocation and Continuation**

-Structuring contracts as communicating automata provides a computational model, known as continuation-passing style (CPS), in which every call to an external function (i.e., another contract) can be done as the absolutely last instruction.
+Structuring contracts as communicating automata provides a computational model, which only allows `tail-calls`, i.e., every call to an external function (i.e., another contract) has to be done as the absolutely last instruction.